History of photography: Jacques Charles: Fleeting silhouette photograms (circa 1801)

 French balloonist, professor and inventor Jacques Charles is believed to have captured fleeting negative photograms of silhouettes on light-sensitive paper at the start of the 19th century, prior to Wedgwood.
 Charles died in 1823 without having documented the process, but purportedly demonstrated it in his lectures at the Louvre.
 It was not publicized until François Arago mentioned it at his introduction of the details of the daguerreotype to the world in 1839.
 He later wrote that the first idea of fixing the images of the camera obscura or the solar microscope with chemical substances belonged to Charles.
 Later historians probably only built on Arago's information, and, much later, the unsupported year 1780 was attached to it.
 As Arago indicated the first years of the 19th century and a date prior to the 1802 publication of Wedgwood's process, this would mean that Charles' demonstrations took place in 1800 or 1801, assuming that Arago was this accurate almost 40 years later.

 1816 to 1833: Niépce's earliest fixed images

-The earliest known surviving heliographic engraving, made in 1822.
-It was printed from a metal plate made by Joseph Nicéphore Niépce with his "heliographic process".
-The plate was exposed under an ordinary engraving and copied it by photographic means.
-This was a step towards the first permanent photograph from nature taken with a camera obscura.

-The Boulevard du Temple, a daguerreotype made by Louis Daguerre in 1838, is generally accepted as the earliest photograph to include people.
-It is a view of a busy street, but because the exposure lasted for several minutes the moving traffic left no trace.
-Only the two men near the bottom left corner, one of them apparently having his boots polished by the other, remained in one place long enough to be visible.
+Nicéphore Niépce's 1822 heliographic photocopy of an engraving.